 I know, I know.
 I can hear you say it or you are probably thinking it.
 And it's something that I myself have preached year after year.

 It's the Spring game.
 It means nothing.

 But I actually disagree this time.

-and just maybe getting a few penalties called on them on purpose.
+There was no way anyone could get super fancy, outside of perhaps orchestrating some trick plays that never happened and just maybe getting a few penalties called on them on purpose.